 Create the Logo in InDesign

-To recreate this serif ampersand design, hop over to InDesign and open up the document we set up earlier.
+To recreate this serif ampersand design seen in vintage type logos, hop over to InDesign and open up the document we set up earlier.

 Drag a guide down from the top ruler (View > Show Rulers) to provide a baseline to sit your text on.